-‘House of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?
+‘House Of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?

 — House of Cards (@HouseofCards) March 10, 2017

-In the past, Kevin Spacey, who plays Frank Underwood, revealed that House of Cards similarities to real events is coincidental because the show is already written, according to DailyExpress.
+In the past, Kevin Spacey, who plays Frank Underwood, revealed that House of Cards similarities to real events are coincidental because the show is already written, according to DailyExpress.

 “We have written it, we have shot it and then just before the series gets dropped, something very close to what we have decided to develop happens to hit the headlines.